 We recommend you to download MySQL binaries from the official site.
-Note that UGENE supports MySQL versions 5.5 and higher.
+Note that UGENE supports MySQL versions from 5.5 to 5.7.
 Here you can also find instructions on how to install and launch a MySQL server instance for each platform.